Bonn93/hipchat-docker-infra/README.md

 # Overview
-A collection of scripts and docker builds to create the infrastructure required for HipChat Datacenter ( Redis, Postgres, NFS, HAPRoxy )
+A collection of scripts and docker builds to create the infrastructure required for HipChat Datacenter ( Redis, Postgres, NFS, HAPRoxy ).

 Note this is not for production.
 Only tested via MacOS and using VMWare Fusion to run Hipchat DC Nodes.
 I've only tested this on MacOS, however it should work just fine on a generic linux/docker hosts.

+### Not for production use ###
 ## init_stack.sh
 Creates the directories needed for docker-compose persistent storage and tests port connectivity.
 * Creates $HOME/dockerdata/blah